Close menu

 The escalating trade conflict between the US and China could turn into a strategic advantage for NEO Battery Materials.
 China has again restricted exports of rare earths, while Trump has threatened 100% tariffs.
 In recent months, it has become clear that Washington is increasingly focusing on localized and secure value chains in key industries.
 Investments in MP Materials and the Canadian company Lithium Americas underscore this strategy.
 The focus on lithium highlights the US government's recognition of batteries as a future-critical technology.
 However, lithium mining in the US only makes sense if the raw material is also processed locally.
 Consequently, battery supply chains that operate outside China and serve modern technologies are likely to gain strategic importance.
 In addition, higher tariffs on Chinese battery materials and components could further enhance the cost advantage of NEO's lower-cost, silicon-based technology.
 This would not only put the Company in a stronger geopolitical position but also make it an attractive partner for US automakers and drone manufacturers seeking to reduce their dependence on Chinese supply chains.

-NEO Battery Materials' stock could be trading significantly higher in just a few weeks.
-A new generation of high-performance batteries is coming at just the right time: the drone boom is expected to drive demand for efficient batteries.
+With a new generation of high-performance batteries, NEO has arrived at just the right time: the drone boom is expected to drive demand for efficient batteries.
 In addition, the trends toward robotics and electromobility continue unabated.
 Even the Trump administration, not usually a fan of renewable energy, has recognized the strategic importance of lithium and batteries.
-Leasing the prime site in South Korea appears strategically smart, enabling rapid growth in sales and earnings.
+Leasing the prime site in South Korea appears strategically smart, as it enables the Company to generate revenue and profits quickly.

 Performance comparison Source: NEO Battery Materials